Lab-Topology-Builder/LTB-K8s-Backend/docs/decisions/0005-replace-current-ltb-backend.md

 ## Decision Outcome

-Chosen option: "Replace current LTB Backend fully", because this helps to avoid api dependencies and reduces the amount of services to be managed.
+Chosen option: "Replace current LTB Backend fully", because huge parts of the current LTB Backend would need to be rewritten to be compatible with the new LTB K8s operator.